dojo/docs/quickstart/dojo-basics.rst

 dojo.byId
 =========

-This is more or less an alias to ``document.getElementsById``.
+This is more or less an alias to ``document.getElementById``.
 Simply pass ``dojo.byId`` a string, and the domNode with that id is returned.
 Notice how we wrap the byId call in an ``addOnLoad`` function -- You should not use or manipulate the DOM before onLoad has fired, as a general rule.

 .. code-block :: javascript